 It is estimated that around 1.5 million people in the U.S. are living with rheumatoid arthritis, and the disease is around three times as common among women than men.

-As Dr. Beeton notes, a specialized type of cell in the joints called fibroblast-like synoviocytes (FLS) play an important role in rheumatoid arthritis.
+As Dr. Beeton notes, a specialized type of cell in the joints called fibroblast-like synoviocytes (FLS)

 “As they grow and move from joint to joint,” Dr. Beeton explains, “they secrete products that damage the joints and attract immune cells that cause inflammation and pain.
 As damage progresses, the joints become enlarged and are unable to move.”